swiftlang/swift-evolution/proposals/NNNN-swiftpm-version-pinning.md

 specify what packages are compatible.
 That in turn makes it more likely for packages to fail to correctly follow the semver specification when publishing versions.
-Unfortunately, when packages don't correctly follow semver then it requires downstream clients to overspecify their dependency constraintssince they cannot rely on the package manager automatically picking the appropriate version.
+Unfortunately, when packages don't correctly follow semver then it requires downstream clients to overspecify their dependency constraints since they cannot rely on the package manager automatically picking the appropriate version.